varfish-org/varfish-annotator/README.md

+# VarFish Annotator

-# Varhab - Variant annotation for import into Varfish
+Annotation of VCF file for import into VarFish (through Web UI).

 ## Example